UCLouvain-ENSG/PAMO/README.md

 ```
 Note that PAMO dropped 47% of traffic.

-As before, change the Suricata launch line to use HS.
+As before, change the Suricata launch line to use HS, and launch the test again:

-Re-do the test and observe the drop has increased by 10%
 ```bash
 Info: counters: Alerts: 6 [StatsLogSummary:counters.c:890]
 Notice: device: 51:00.0: packets: 541044, drops: 334480 (61.82%), invalid chksum: 0 [LiveDeviceListClean:util-device.c:325]